 The evidence for each successive event back in time becomes more muted.
 Deposits, erosion, and subsequent surging all take their toll on the evidence.
-The shoreline for the S30-Hansel-1335 event shows up as a calcium bathtub ring in some places and a shoreline platform in others.
+The shoreline for the S30-Hansel event shows up as a calcium bathtub ring in some places and shoreline platform in others.
 The subsequent Stansbury oscillation was close enough in level to erase much of the surging evidence with at least one exception.

-In the Pilot Valley at the base of Pilot Peak in the western extreme of the Bonneville basin are a unique series of double horizontal stripes on the slopes of the eastern side of the valley, seen in the Google Earth[TM] view of Figure 17.
+In the Pilot Valley at the base of Pilot Peak in the western extreme of the Bonneville basin are a unique series of double horizontal stripes on the slopes of the eastern side of the valley, seen in the Google EarthTM view of Figure 17.
 The lowest stripe is around the 1305m level, which corresponds to bar evidence in other parts of the lake and is known as the Pilot Level in research papers on the lake (Miller and Phelps, 2016).
 Moving up the slope, the stripes diminish in intensity, yet the separation between lower and upper stripes in each set stays consistently at about 2m.
 The series tops out at the base of a cliff above where a calcium band is evident in the 1335-1338m range.

-Figure 17.
-Google Earth[TM] view of cross-shore current surge deposits in the Pilot Valley attributed to the S30-Hansel-1335 Event surge.
-The calcium deposits at the top of the slope are from waves crashing on the shore at the end of the event when there was a high concentration of stirred up calcium in the lake.
+Signing 17 Cookle Earth Missian of areas above surrout surrout density in the Dilat Vallou attributed to the C20 Hancel 1995 Event surrou.
+The rigure 17.
+Google Earth wivew of cross-shore current surge deposits in the Filot valley attributed to the Soo-Hariser-1333 Event surge.
+The calcium deposits at the top of the slope are the from waves crashing on the shore at the end of the event when there was a high concentration of stirred up calcium in the lake.
 The ascending double bands are from waves and secondary surges in each cycle of the event.
 (41°6'27''N, 113°46'58''W)